Vaginal discharge can be a little unpredictable.

 This can lead to a little bit of spotting or light pink discharge.

-Does pink discharge always mean pregnancy?
-No, but it can be an early sign.
+Does pink discharge mean pregnancy?
+Not always, but it can be an early sign.

 Implantation happens at some point in the week after you ovulate, which means that you might notice implantation bleeding a few days before you can get a positive result on a pregnancy test.

 You can read more about it here: Implantation Bleeding: Everything You Need To Know